asobti/kube-monkey/README.md

 [kubemonkey]
 dry_run = true                           # Terminations are only logged
 harm_type = "exec_pod"                   # Monkey's behavior is to execute command in containers.
-Default value is "delete_pod", which represents deleting pods harm_value = "reboot"                    # Specify the command to execute run_hour = 8                             # Run scheduling at 8am on weekdays
+Default value is "delete_pod", which represents deleting pods run_hour = 8                             # Run scheduling at 8am on weekdays
 start_hour = 10                          # Don't schedule any pod deaths before 10am
 end_hour = 16                            # Don't schedule any pod deaths after 4pm